DrTimothyAldenDavis/SuiteSparse/ParU/README.md

 ##  How to use

 You should include ParU.h in your C++ or C project.
-Then for solving Ax=b in which A is a sparse matrix in matrix market format with double entries and b is a dense vector of double (or a dense matrix B for multiple rhs):
+Then for solving Ax=b in which A is a CHOLMOD real sparse double-precision matrix and b is a dense double vector:

-     // you can have different Controls for each info = ParU_Analyze(A, &Sym, &Control);
-     // you can have multiple different factorization with a single ParU_Analyze info = ParU_Factorize(A, Sym, &Num, &Control);
+     ParU_Analyze (A, &Sym, &Control) ;
+     ParU_Factorize (A, Sym, &Num, &Control) ;
-     info = ParU_Solve(Sym, Num, b, x, &Control);
+     ParU_Solve (Sym, Num, b, x, &Control) ;
-     ParU_FreeNumeric(Sym, &Num, &Control);
-     ParU_FreeSymbolic(&Sym, &Control);
+     ParU_FreeNumeric (Sym, &Num, &Control) ;
+     ParU_FreeSymbolic (&Sym, &Control) ;

+ParU_Analyze only considers the sparsity pattern of A, not its values, so the Sym object can be reused for matrices with the same pattern but different values.

 See Demo for more examples.
+See the ParU/ParU folder for a MATLAB interface.

 --------------------------------------------------------------------------------
 ## License